BrandonDuenas/House-Depot-Sales-by-Region/README.md

       - Lodi $4553 with 5 counted sales
       - Delhi $4011 with 4 counted sales
       - Roseville $3656 with 8 counted sales

-3.The amount of Deliverys and installs for the top 10 revenue citiesn are:
+3.The amount of Deliverys and installations for the top 10 revenue citiesn are:
+      - Manteca with 40 deliveries and
+      - Stockton with 29 deliveries and
+      - Tracy with 15 deliveries and
+      - Modesto with 11 deliveries and
+      - Lathrop with 10 deliveries and
+      - Ceres with 3 deliveries and
+      - Patterson with 5 deliveries and
+      - Lodi with 1 delivery and
-      -
+      - Delhi with 3 deliveries
+      - Roseville with 2 deliveries and